HMS Monkey (1826)

-HMS Monkey was a schooner of the British Royal Navy assigned to the West Indies squadron, launched in 1826 at Jamaica.
-She made three notable captures of slavers, one involving a single-ship action against a slaver much larger and more heavily armed than herself.
+HMS Monkey was a schooner of the British Royal Navy, launched in 1826 at Jamaica and assigned to the West Indies squadron.
+She made three notable captures of slaver ships, one involving a single-ship action against a slave ship much larger and more heavily armed than herself.
 She was wrecked in 1831 near Tampico.

 Origins

 Vice Admiral Lawrence Halsted, Commander-in-Chief, West Indies, ordered HMS Magpie and Monkey built on the lines of HMS Assiduous.
 There was a third vessel, Nimble, that the Navy found defective and refused to accept.

 Career

 Lieutenant Edward Holland commissioned Monkey on 26 July 1826, for Jamaica.
 In July 1827, Lieutenant James Beckford Lewis Hay replaced Holland.
 Lieutenant Martin Cole was appointed to replace Hay on 20 September 1828, but in October Lieutenant Joseph Sherer assumed command.

-On 8 December Monkey landed a detachment of the 2nd West India Regiment, under the command of Captain Thomas McPherson, on Exuma.
+On 8 December, Monkey landed a detachment of the 2nd West India Regiment, under the command of Captain Thomas McPherson, on Exuma.
 The troops' arrival calmed unrest among slaves on a plantation there.

-On 14 March 1829 Monkey, under the command of Lieutenant Joseph Sherer, captured the American vessel Borneo.
+On 14 March 1829, Monkey, under the command of Lieutenant Joseph Sherer, captured the American vessel Borneo.

-On 7 April 1829 Monkey captured the Spanish schooner Josefa, in among the Bahamas, near the Berry Islands or Rocks (25°50′30″N 77°45′30″W).
-She was armed with one 12-pounder gun, had a crew of 21, and was carrying 206 slaves; 79 men, 36 women, 48 boys and 43 girls.
+On 7 April 1829, Monkey captured the Spanish schooner Josefa, in among the Bahamas, near the Berry Islands or Rocks (25°50′30″N 77°45′30″W).
+Josepha was armed with one 12-pounder gun, had a crew of 21, and was carrying 206 captives; 79 men, 36 women, 48 boys and 43 girls.
 After Josefa's capture one female child was born, and one woman died.
-Head money for 206 slaves was paid in February 1831.
+Head money for 206 captives was paid in February 1831.

-On 27 June 1829 she captured the Spanish slave ship Midas near Bimini at 25°55′N 77°17′W. The 360-ton Midas, alias Providencia, was under the command of Captain Ildefonso Martinez.
+On 27 June 1829, she captured the Spanish slave ship Midas near Bimini at 25°55′N 77°17′W. The 360-ton Midas, alias Providencia, was under the command of Captain Ildefonso Martinez.
 Midas, which mounted four long 18-pounder and four medium 12-pounder guns and had a crew of more than 50, was taken in an action lasting 35 minutes.
 One or more of her crew and of the slaves on board were killed and others wounded in the battle.